dotsenkodanylo/image-padder/README.md

 ---

 ### ~ Execution ~
-*   To run the script, ensure you have 'ImageMagik' and 'GraphikMagik' installed locally first.
+*   To run the script, ensure you have 'ImageMagik' and 'GraphikMagik' installed locally first (brew, ports, etc).
 *   Install required dependencies: `npm i`
 *   Run the script: `node cli.js /path/to/image.jpg`
 *   The original image should now be processed and edited, as required.